Housing Finance Reform FAQ

 - What are NCSHA’s priorities in housing finance reform?

-- Didn’t affordable housing efforts cause Fannie Mae’s and Freddie Mac’s financial troubles?
+- Didn’t affordable housing efforts cause Fannie Mae and Freddie Mac’s financial troubles?

-- Why should HFAs be the GSEs’ preferred affordable housing partners?
+- Why should HFAs administer the Market Access Fund?